BrixIA/Brixia-score-COVID-19/README.md

 ### Brixia-dataset
-*EC permission for dataset release pending.*
+*EC permission for dataset obtained.*

+*[News:]* We will release the complete dataset with the annotations very soon.

 ## BSNet